elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 ### It is the same process for the all handlers

 - TODO: Lack of concurrency!
+- TODO: `notify`, `ack_notify` and `sync_notify` - Second one is a better version which applies back-pressure, but still runs asynchronously.

+This problem is also very nicely described in the [Nick DeMonner talk](https://www.youtube.com/watch?v=yBReonQlfL4) from this year ElixirConf US.
+Check this out if you are interested.

 ### Not widely used in the core and `OTP`